 Registered devices send or receive notifications when an alert is triggered by the Instant On due to an unusual activity on the site.
-For information on how to enable or disable notifications for alerts, refer to Notifications.
+For information on how to enable or disable notifications for alerts, refer to Enabling or Disabling Alert Notifications.